OpenEnroth/OpenEnroth/README.md

 2. Build OpenEnroth as described in [HACKING.md](HACKING.md).

-3. Copy OpenEnroth-specific resources from the `resources` folder of the repo to the folder where the game assets were extracted to:

-    `cp -rv resources/shaders <target-folder>/app`

-4. Set `OPENENROTH_MM7_PATH` env variable to point to the location of the game assets.
+3. Set `OPENENROTH_MM7_PATH` env variable to point to the location of the game assets.
 You might also want to add the following line to your bash profile (e.g. `~/.profile` on Ubuntu or `~/.zshrc` on Mac):

     `export OPENENROTH_MM7_PATH="<target-folder>/app"`

-5. Run the freshly built `OpenEnroth` binary.
+4. Run the freshly built `OpenEnroth` binary.

 Development